GreenAI-Uppa/AIPowerMeter/docs/_sources/usage/quick_start.rst.txt

 TIPS and use cases
 ------------------

-- We store examples in `this folder <https://github.com/GreenAI-Uppa/AIPowerMeter/tree/main/examples>`_ .
+- Check examples in `this folder <https://github.com/GreenAI-Uppa/AIPowerMeter/tree/main/examples>`_ .
 The script `exp_deep_learning.py` is a simple one to start with with torch.
 The script `exp_matmul.py` only requires numpy.

 - OTHER LANGUAGES THAN PYTHON : You can measure the consumption of a console command.
 For example, to evaluate "python examples/exp_deep_learning.py", you should run:

 .. code-block:: console